-We spend a good deal of time outdoors.
-CLEARLY LABEL ALL outerwear and extra clothes garments with your child's initials (even hats, socks, and underwear).
+We spend a good deal of time outdoors, and we change our clothes frequently.
+PLEASE CHECK YOUR CHILDRENS' CLOTHING SUPPLY DAILY, AND CLEARLY LABEL EVERYTHING with your child's initials (all outerwear and indoor clothes, and even hats, socks, and underwear).
 An indelible marker is perfect for the job.
-We provide clothes bag for extra clothes for you to bring in the first day of school.
+We provide a clothes bag for extra clothes.

-- We require an indoor pair of shoes.
+We require an indoor pair of shoes.
 Indoor shoes help mark the outside/inside transition; keep mud out, and toes safe and warm.
 These can be any simple, soft-soled shoes (no media images or flashing lights).
 Make sure they are not slippery on the bottom, comfy and are easy for your child to change into.
 No ties on indoor shoes, please.
 Shoes that fall off inhibit the child's movement as well as compromise their safety.
-For this reason no flip flops, clogs, dress shoes or backless shoes please. - Please send a labeled change of seasonably appropriate clothing.
-Bags are provided by the school to store the items.
-We ask that each bag contains: indoor shoes, 2 pairs of pants, 2 underwear, 2 pairs of socks, 2 shirts and a sweater (when seasonably appropriate.) - No media themes on clothing please.
+For these reasons no flip flops, clogs, dress shoes or backless shoes please.

+- Please send a labeled change of seasonably appropriate clothing to be stored in the bags are provided by the school.
+We ask that each bag contains: indoor shoes, 2 pairs of pants, 2 underwear, 2 pairs of socks, 2 shirts and a sweater (when seasonably appropriate.) - No media themes or distracting clothing please.
 What the child wears will influence his/her mood and play.
-They need simple, practical clothing that does not interfere with climbing and running. - Rain boots, jacket and rain pants are essential and must be brought each day during seasons it rains as mud is an irresistible play medium.
+They need simple, practical clothing that supports healthy movement, climbing and running. - Rain boots, jacket and rain pants are essential and must be brought each day during seasons that it rains, as mud is an irresistible play medium.
 During the rainy months please add into your child's clothes bag an extra pair of rain pants plus an extra raincoat. - Cold weather requirements include waterproof snow pants, snow boots, scarf, hat and mittens.
 Added extras in their clothes bag for this time of year should include an extra pair of mittens and extra hat.

 When the weather is cold we ask that each child come to school with 3 layers on the top and two layers on the bottom.
 It is better to have several layers that can come off rather than not enough.
-MOST IMPORTANTLY, THE CHILDREN NEED TO BE WARM.
+MOST IMPORTANTLY, THE CHILDREN NEED TO BE WARM AND COMFORTABLE.
 If the young child's body is working too hard to stay warm then it is difficult for him or her to enjoy outside playtime.
 Since we start the day outside please have your child dressed appropriately at drop off.
-We appreciate your cooperation on this topic.
+We appreciate your cooperation.

-Thank you in advance!
+Thank you in Advance!